alecryan88/one_bite/README.md

 `set_run_config`: Tells the DAG run if it is backfilling data or performing an incremental load.
 This produces two dates run_start and run_end that are used in downstream tasks.

-`oneBiteToS3Operator`: A custom operator that extracts data for rewiews that occur between the run_start and run_end from the One Bite website by looping through the review webpages.
+`oneBiteToS3Operator`: A custom operator that is used to download data from One Bite API and load that data to S3.

 `create_table`: Executes a SQL script in Snowflake that creates a table to copy from an S3 stage into if it doesn't already exist.